xmtp/xmtp-dot-org/blog/thirdweb.md

   options: { uploadWithGatewayUrl: true, uploadWithoutDirectory: true }, })

-//uploadUrl[0] is the IPFS hash of the ecnrypted file uploadUrl[0]
+//uploadUrl[0] is the IPFS hash of the encrypted file uploadUrl[0]
 ```